 Lone Star College-North Harris is currently accredited by the Commission on Accreditation of Health Informatics and Information Management Education (CAHIIM) in cooperation with the Council on Accreditation of the American Health Information Management Association (AHIMA).
 Program accreditation allows graduates to apply for certification examination to become Registered Health Information Technicians (RHIT).

 If you are interested in the hospital or physician based coding certificate programs or the Health Information Techology Associate's degree program, there are additional requirements for these programs.
-To apply for admissions for any of these programs, complete an online application or visit Winship 174 to complete a paper application.
+The application deadline for the Fall semester for the Health Information Technology Associate's degree program is July 30th and for the coding program is May 1st.

 About Tech Prep Programs